bitcoin-api/bitcoin-api-full-stack/README.md

 * Exchange code updates: getting exchange code ready for production, cleaning up code, and adding necessary features like improved email handling logic including handling bounces and complaints

+* more descriptive folder names for the backend NodeJS modules Fee Fee, Korg, and The Omega

+* npx commands to help set up the local and remote files and folders necessary to run a Bitcoin-Api instance

 Visit the [Development branch on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with the latest Bitcoin-Api-Full-Stack documentation and code🚧👷‍♀️👷‍♂️🏗😃!

 ## API, Exchange, and Game Features